What Germany's 2025 coalition agreement says on climate and energy

 Key climate and energy plans in 2025 coalition agreement

-• Commitment to German and European climate targets
+• Commitment to German and European climate targets, including Paris Agreement and national 2045 climate neutrality target

-• Emissions reductions are needed to reach climate neutrality, as well as offsets and, "to a limited extent, through highly qualified and credible CO2 reductions in non-European partner countries"
+• Emissions reductions as well as negative emissions are needed to reach climate neutrality, and "to a limited extent, through highly qualified and credible CO2 reductions in non-European partner countries" (to be made possible through reform of EU climate law and ETS regulation)

-• Carbon pricing is the central component for climate protection and competitiveness
+• Carbon pricing is the central component in climate policy mix

-• Pragmatic implementation of the circular economy strategy
+• Pragmatic implementation of the circular economy strategy; present short-term measures paper

 Industry and business

-• Prices for companies and households should be reduced by at least five cents per kilowatt hour (average power price in 2024 was 41.2 ct/kWh for households and 20.5 ct/kWh for non-households).
+• Use CO2 price revenues for climate neutrality investments, and to reduce electricity prices for companies and households by at least five cents per kilowatt hour (average power price in 2024 was 41.2 ct/kWh for households and 20.5 ct/kWh for non-households)

-• The electricity tax will be cut to the European minimum and grids and levies be reduced as well, ideally with a permanent cap on grid fees.
+• The electricity tax will be cut to the European minimum and grid fees be reduced as well, ideally with a permanent cap on grid fees

-• Create lead markets for climate-friendly products through quotas for low-emissions steel production or public procurement regulations
+• Create lead markets for climate-friendly products through quotas for low-emissions steel production or public procurement regulations; introduce exemptions from public procurement law, particularly in matters of national security and for lead markets for low-emission products in the basic materials industry

 • Continue with funding programmes for the decarbonisation of industry, including "climate contracts"